Key Takeaways

 In 2025, health app developers are moving away from managing multiple SDKs.
 Instead, they use unified wearable APIs that integrate with all major devices and standardize the data model.

-A unified approach lets you connect to Apple Health, Garmin, Fitbit, Oura, Whoop, and Strava through one integration.
+A unified approach lets you connect to Apple Health, Garmin, Fitbit, Oura Ring, Whoop, and Strava through one integration.
 You get normalized health metrics in a single schema, simplified user authentication with one OAuth flow, and can focus on insights instead of data wrangling.

 This approach cuts mobile health app development time from months to weeks and reduces maintenance overhead dramatically.